Last Updated: Oct. 15, 2015

 These two sports books claim a group of players were all following the same radio handicapper in Connecticut, and such "syndicate" play is against the rules.
 In my opinion, this is a ridiculous reason for non-payment.
 Some handicappers have huge followings, who all bet the same way when the picks are released.
 Take your losses like a man and pay, for crying out loud!

 After getting some anecdotal evidence that Netgaming.com was cheating in free play mode I gave them a try.
-In their single zero roulette game I placed 200 bets on red.
+In their single zero roulette game, I placed 200 bets on red.
 My results were 133 wins and 67 losses.
 The probability of 133 or more wins in 200 spins is 1 in 3,788,515.
 So obviously they were letting me win.
 I blame the software for this and thus add all Elka/Oyster Gaming casinos to my blacklist.
 Besides this reason they have had a terrible reputation in the industry for years.
 Furthermore one of their clients, NetGaming, sold me out to pornography spammers.
 I used to maintain a list of Elka/Oyster casinos here but checking a random sampling of about ten 100% had vanished.
 So I believe this group to be fortunatly defunct.
-However the Casino Meister keeps a list of casinos that have used their software.

 All MGM Gaming Systems casinos